 Sight loss caused by Retinitis Pigmentosa (RP), I could still distinguish between light and dark.

 I attained a degree in Building Services Engineering and used to work in the electrical supply field.
-Since my vision deteriorated badly, I quit the job.
 Fortunately, in 2010, I had the opportunity to join Dialogue Experience, reentering the workplace.
-Working in such an amazing organization, I can promote social inclusion to the Public thorough Dark experiences.
+Working in such an amazing organization, I can promote social inclusion to the Public thorough Dark Experiences.

-In 2009, I created a habit of exercising to achieve a healthy lifestyle.
+I never did sports in the past.
+And then, I created a habit of exercising originally just to achieve a healthy lifestyle.
 With the structural and regular training, I have run 20 full marathons up to now.
 I believe by stepping outside your comfort zone, sometimes you will gain more than you expect.